ADOPTED

 Tex, STAR #1949

-Tex has blended well with our pack, and especially likes to run and play with our female Aussie-mix.
-Since he has alot of energy, a home with another playmate would be a plus.
-Our smaller miniature Aussie and Tex pretty much ignore each other, although he’s tried to initiate play outside and she just chases him away.
+Tex has blended well with our pack and especially likes to run and play with our female Aussie-mix.
+Since he has a lot of energy, a home with another playmate could be beneficial, but is not required.
+Our smaller miniature Aussie and Tex pretty much ignore each other.
 He has not been tested with cats.

-If an unleashed Tex pushes his way out a house or car door into an unfenced area, he may take off for a run.
-Since his name recall in an unfenced area isn’t very strong, his adopter will need either a GPS collar or an Apple Air Tag affixed to his collar before taking him home.
+If an unleashed Tex goes out a house or car door into an unfenced area, he may take off for a run.
+While his name recall around the house is good, his name recall in an unfenced area is poor, so his adopter will need either a GPS collar or an Apple Air Tag affixed to his collar before taking him home.
+Name recall would be a recommended skill to work on with Tex.”

-If you are interested in learning more about Tex and potentially adopt, the first step is to complete our adoption application – on our website, under adopt (click “apply for adoption” at the bottom of the page).
+Tex is neutered, up to date on vaccinations, on heartworm preventative, house trained and is chipped.
+If you are interested in learning more about Tex and potentially adopt, the first step is to fill out an adoption application at the link below.
 His foster home is in Georgetown.

 This very alert boy has had quite the adventure.
 Found in the street in San Antonio, he moved to foster care in Georgetown.
 And he has a chip that was initially missed at Petsmart; however, his owner is unable to keep him so he will remain with STAR and be vetted and evaluated.
 Tex is close to two years old, 47 lbs. and is a blue merle male.
 Depending on his heartworm test, he should be available near the end of November.